-Avocados are abundant in heart-healthy monounsaturated fats that can lower the risk of heart disease and stroke and also lower the cholesterol levels.
+Avocados are abundant in heart-healthy monounsaturated fats that can lower the risk of heart disease and stroke and also lower cholesterol levels.
 The American Journal of Clinical Nutrition published a 2008 study on this topic.

 Blueberries are delicious and abundant in antioxidants and flavonoids.
-They are the perfect food for stabilizing the blood glucose thanks to their high levels of vitamin E, vitamin C, and fiber.
+They are the perfect food for stabilizing blood glucose thanks to their high levels of vitamin E, vitamin C, and fiber.